Dashboard

 • Access to Instagram Insights

-• Two-tab inbox (Primary and General) to best manage a potentially high number of direct messages
+• A sorted inbox (Primary, General, and Requests tabs) to best manage a potentially high number of direct messages

 • Shoppable posts